Is a master’s degree in counseling worth it?

 Are graduates of a master's degree in counseling in demand?

-The BLS projects that mental health and substance use counselor jobs will grow by 19% from 2023–33, much faster than average 4% for all occupations.
+The BLS projects that mental health and substance use counselor jobs will grow by 19% from 2023-33, much faster than the average 4% for all occupations.
 This is likely due to a growing percentage of people who need care for mental health conditions and substance use.